randreas/CS611-Legends/README.md

 1. Max Level is capped at 10.
 Modifiable in the Hero Code (Based on max level of monsters provided in config files)
 2. Files to be parsed should be stored in ConfigFiles, for parser class to read class
 3. Color printing has ben done for this project.
 Please run it on Eclipse with ANSI ConsolePlugin or IntelliJ
-4. If players engage in a PVP battle, the loser is removed from the game, winner receives double the exp he has.
-5. Sound is available in this game, feel free to turn up the volume.
+4. Sound is available in this game, feel free to turn up the volume.
-6. Code was done and tested using Eclipse, hence printing of tabs might look different on IntelliJ
-7. Minimum size of map is 4x4 and Maximum size of map is 20x20 and is a square map.
+5. Minimum number of rows is 4, max is 20.
+Min Lane = 1;  Max Lanes = 5; Min Size of Lane = 1, Max Size of Lane = 5;
-8. Maximum number of players is 4 and max heroes per team is 4.
+6. Maximum number of players is 4 and max heroes per team is 4.
 Due to current number of heroes parsed.
-9. Player has to Type (T) to end turn in order to end his turn after movement or other actions.
+7. Player has to Type (T) to end turn in order to end his turn after movement or other actions.
-10. The heroes don't share their vision, and a hero can only see the rows lower or equal to his/her highest explored row.
+8. The heroes don't share their vision, and a hero can only see the rows lower or equal to his/her highest explored row.
 So a hero can only teleport to the rows (in other lanes) lower or equal to his/her highest explored row.
-11. A hero is forbidden to move into other heroes' Nexus.
+9. A hero is forbidden to move into other heroes' Nexus.
+10. Files should be kept in src Folder.
+ConfigFile directory is stored in src.
+Please do not change src folder name.
+This will mess up the parser.

 How to run:
 -------------------------------------------------------------------------------------------------
-1. Unzip the Legends.rar using Winrar
+1. Unzip the Valor.rar using Winrar
-2. The txt files and wav files should be in ConfigFiles directory, and not with the src files. src -> Java files
-	ConfigFiles -> text and audio files
+2. Copy the src file into a directory and cd into directory and src.
+3. You should see a src/ConfigFiles directory as well.
-3. Run the Main.java file
+4. Run the Main.java file in src
-4. Configure size of map, number of players and number of heroes per team.
+5. Configure size of map and heroes per team.
-5. Play the game and have fun.
+6. Play the game and have fun.

+7. If running in Eclipse/IntelliJ, Please copy all files and directories into src.